zenmate/pingster-core/README.md

     status: 200
 ```

-Then run Pingser command inside your folder:
+then run command inside your folder:

 ```bash
 pingster